What does it mean for your company to be competitively positioned?

 Along the same lines, say that your company is doing $5 million a year in revenue.
 Is a company that’s doing $5 billion in revenue that is a thousand times bigger than your company really a direct competitor?
 You might see them as a competitor, but chances are, they don't even know you exist.
 They would be an indirect competitor.

 Geography and size a lot of times are big determinants of whether someone is a direct competitor versus an indirect competitor.

 Non-Business Model Competition

 Non-business model competition is a completely different animal that people very rarely think about -- and that’s a big mistake.
 And I’ll tell you why.
-Non-business model competitors refer to the companies that are creating educational, thought leadership content on a regular basis about the products and services and the problems that you solve.
+Non-business model competitors refer to the companies that are creating educational, thought leadership content on a regular basis about the products and services and the problems that they solve.

-For example, let's say you own an IT company and one of the things that your IT company does is provide cyber security audits.
+For example, let's say you own an IT company and one of the things that your IT company does is provide cybersecurity audits.
 You're not just up against other IT companies that are in your market that are similarly sized and provide similar services, you’re up against all of the other companies and organizations that create content about your topics.